manasdas17/temperatureApp/README.md

 python server.py
 ```

-There is not any implementation that manage the close so you have to exit pressing <ctrl> + c or killing the process.
+There is not any implementation that manage the close so you have to exit pressing Ctrl + c or killing the process.

 Thank you!